rajannpatel/ubuntupbx/README.md

         --target-tags=pbx \
         --source-ranges="0.0.0.0/0" \
         --rules="udp:4000-4999,udp:10000-20000" \
-        --description="Incoming RTP and UDPTL media streams from Flowroute"
+        --description="Flowroute incoming RTP and UDPTL media streams"
     ```

     The Flowroute incoming RTP and UDPTL media streams firewall rule permits incoming UDP traffic to Asterisk's RTP and UDPTL ports from any IP address in the world.
-It is so permissive that the following Telnyx and T38Fax specific ingress rules are redundant, but included for below for completeness:
+It is so permissive that the following Telnyx, T38Fax, and BulkVS specific ingress rules are redundant, but they are included below for completeness:

     #### Telnyx